 Their latest technology lets you monitor and control your grill from anywhere using the Traeger app.
 You don't need to babysit the grill, meaning you can focus on flavor rather than tending to the fire.
 Their do-it-all versatility allows you to cook hot and fast or low and slow.

-Read More: How Do I Get More Smoke From My Traeger?
+Read More: How to Get More Smoke From My Traeger?

 Wrapping Up - Where Are Traeger Grills Manufactured?